yxtco/Cross-border-Trade-Profit-Calculator/README_EN.md

 npm run dev
 ```

+## Deploy to Orange Cloud

+Please refer to [DEPLOYMENT_INSTRUCTIONS.md](DEPLOYMENT_INSTRUCTIONS.md) for detailed deployment instructions in Chinese and English.

 ## Testing KV Functionality

 After running the Worker in local development mode, you can test KV functionality with the provided test script: